MozesBekema/Toutorial_push-pull/README.md

 <br/>
 The next step is committing your edit in index.html.
 <br/>
-You can do this by typing the following in the terminal on mac:
+You can do this by typing the following in the terminal on <b>mac</b>:
 <br/>
 ```markdown
 git commit -m "[message here]"